carpentries-incubator/pangenomics/_episodes/06-pangolin.md

 - "Interpret the main results of PPanGGOLiN."
 keypoints:
 - "PPanGGOLiN is a sotfware to create and manipulate prokaryotic pangenomes."
-- "PPanGGOLiN integrates protein-coding genes and their genomic neighborhood to build a graph."
+- "PPanGGOLiN integrates gene families and their genomic neighborhood to build a graph and define the partitions."
-- "PPanGGOLiN is designed to scale up to tens of thousands of genomes, including whole genomes, metagenomes and single-cell annotated genomes."
+- "PPanGGOLiN is designed to scale up to tens of thousands of genomes."
 ---

 <a href="../fig/01-04-01.png">